-This is a systematic review I’ve been working on for the past year, and now it is almost ready for submission - so exciting!
+This is a systematic review I was working on last year (manuscript submitted).
 The review aimed to identify patterns of grasshopper feeding preferences for native versus introduced plants and, consequently, grasshopper potential for biotic resistance of native communities, that (as the review has shown) is surprisingly overlooked in experimental studies on invasion ecology.

 Update – 05/18/18: the manuscript has been submitted!

 Although exotic chinese silver grass, a gorgeous ornamental plant and important biofuel source, can be highly invasive in some states, not all of its cultivars are invasive.
-I am currently designing my field and greenhouse experiments for the upcoming summer season to explore plant resistance to grasshopper herbivory and how this resistance differs among Miscanthus cultivars, and whether the initially introduced wild type demonstrates the highest level of herbivore resistance.
+This summer I am conducting my field and greenhouse experiments to explore plant resistance to grasshopper herbivory, how this resistance differs among Miscanthus cultivars, and whether the initially introduced wild type demonstrates the highest level of herbivore resistance.

 I’ve recently joined this ongoing project in Dr. Lamp’s lab, and I am currently ‘torturing’ herbarium plant specimens hoping that they will speak and tell me their taxonomic identity.
 Having almost zero previous experience in plant identification, so far I have barely advanced to plant family level (with the aid of textbooks and technology).
 A lot to learn, a lot to do…

 Update - 12/17/18: I’m done with ‘torturing’ plant specimens.
 Plant diversity across different sites in Maryland has been analyzed, the plant data have been ‘matched’ to the spider diversity data, and my labmate, Dylan Kutz, will present the results at the Entomological Society of America Annual Meeting, Eastern Branch, March 9-11,2019.
 Blacksburg, VA.